Key Difference Between Public and Private Companies in India

 - Access to Capital: Public companies can raise funds from a larger pool of investors, facilitating business expansion.

-Difference Between Private and Public Limited Companies: Listing on Stock Exchanges
+Difference Between Private Company and Public Company: Listing on Stock Exchanges

-One of the most significant difference between a private and public company is the ability to list shares on a stock exchange.
+One of the most significant differences between a private and a public company is the ability to list shares on a stock exchange.
 Listing allows companies to access a wider pool of investors but comes with additional responsibilities.

 Process of Listing a Company on a Stock Exchange

-Listing a company on a stock exchange is a significant milestone that allows a business, whether private vs public company ownership, to raise capital from the public.
+Listing a company on a stock exchange is a significant milestone that allows a business, whether a private or public company, to raise capital from the public.

 Here is the process: